eulerkochy/kappa-webassets/README.md

-# Autograder-Frontend
+# kappa-assets
-Frontend of Autograder - DBMS
+Web assets for kappa